-1 Financial information for 2024, 2022, and 2021 are included for analytical purposes only and has not been subjected to audit.
+1 Financial information for 2025, 2023, and 2022 are included for analytical purposes only and has not been subjected to audit.

-2 Available reserves consist of all unassigned fund balances including all amounts reserved for economic uncertainties contained with the General Fund and the Special Reserve Fund for Other Than Capital Outlay Projects.
+2 Available reserves consist of all unassigned fund balances including all amounts reserved for economic uncertainties contained with the General Fund.